 We spent our last New Zealand day driving around Christchurch, without having any problems driving in a city with a campervan.
 Parking a big vehicle was as easy as it can be, the city was still full of empty spaces after the earthquake.
 But we also had to try the famous Christchurch tourist tram.

-To end our journey from Mount Cook to Christchurch and our whole New Zealand road trip, a photo gallery on the most important Christchurch sights:
+To end our journey from Mount Cook to Christchurch and our whole New Zealand road trip, a photo gallery on the main sights of Christchurch:

 City Tour Tram winding its way through shopping malls